dapf73/cv/sre.md

 01.2022 - 05.2023

-Responsible for the reliable operation of the Access Managemnt part of [Google Cloud IAM](https://cloud.google.com/iam) service, a prerequisite to the utilisation of any other Google Cloud resource.
+Responsible for the reliable operation of the Access Management part of [Google Cloud IAM](https://cloud.google.com/iam) service, a prerequisite to the utilisation of any other Google Cloud resource.
 This involved the application of the [Site Reliability Engineering](https://sre.google) principles, which puts in balance both the needs of systems reliability and innovation velocity.

 #### Responsibilities

 - OnCall rotation, incident handling.
 - Postmortem analysis of incidents.
 - Postmortem Action Items resolution.